jkcswd/cv-maker/README.md

 # CV-Maker

 An app that allows users to create CVs and print to paper or PDF.
+Created using class based React then refactored to functional React.

 ## Tech

-- React (class components).
+- React functional.
 - CSS

 ## How to Use